glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 ## Scripting the Input System

-You now need to create a script to make the ball do something.
+Now, you need to create a script to make the ball do something.
 You should launch Visual Studio Code so that you're ready to write the script.

 Now go back to Unity and create a new script using the add component button on the Ball object and call it "myBall".
 Open the script by double clicking on the script in the assets folder.
 It should load in Visual Studio Code.